Main Content

 Description

-L = loss(ens,tbl,Y) returns the classification error for ensemble ens computed using table of predictors tbl and true class labels Y.
+L = loss(ens,tbl,Y) uses the predictor data in table tbl and the true class labels in Y.

-L = loss(ens,X,Y) returns the classification error for ensemble ens computed using matrix of predictors X and true class labels Y.
+L = loss(ens,X,Y) uses the predictor data in matrix X and the true class labels in Y.

 Note

-If the predictor data X or the predictor variables in tbl contain any missing values, the loss function can return NaN.
-For more details, see loss can return NaN for predictor data with missing values.
+If the predictor data X or the predictor variables in tbl contain any missing values, the loss function might return NaN.
+For more details, see loss might return NaN for predictor data with missing values.

 Input Arguments